 Housed in a small communities of studios, the MFA program offers an environment that fosters the deepening of a student’s individual practice in the context of shared experience and dialogue with peers.
 Daily studio practice is supplemented by courses in research, writing, and contemporary critical theory.
 Regular formal critiques with peers and faculty track student progress, while training them to articulate ideas relevant to the production of their work.
 Visiting artists, monthly trips to New York galleries, and suggested supplementary lectures at local venues contribute to the student’s ability to contextualize his or her own work and process within the larger conversation of contemporary studio practices.
-MFA students have numerous opportunities to collaborate and exhibit their work in local galleries; including but not limited to the Workhouse Arts Center and Flashpoint Gallery.
+MFA students have numerous opportunities to collaborate and exhibit their work in local galleries; including but not limited to the Workhouse Arts Center.

 Master of Fine Art Inquiry Form

-Masters in Arts in Teaching Track I
+Masters in Arts in Teaching, Track I

 The MAT Masters in Arts in Teaching, Track I is a pre-service graduate degree that prepares students with a BFA, BA in a studio art program or equivalent for PreK-12 art licensure by the Commonwealth of Virginia.
 Using studio based approach to art education and working closely with area schools, the MAT degree consists of 30 credits of graduate art education, school practicum experience, studio work and pre-service teaching internship and seminar.